10 Days in Japan: Itinerary, What to Do & Where to Go

 Assault the senses in Shinsekai

-One of my favourite things about Japan is the pure intensity that a visit to a big Japanese city brings.
-Shinsekai is one of the best places in Osaka to get your fill.
+One of my favorite things about Japan is the pure intensity that a visit to a big Japanese city brings.
+And Shinsekai is one of the coolest places in Osaka to get your fill.

 Following a popular industrial expo held in Osaka in the early 1900s, Shinsekai developed into an exposition piece itself.
-The area was modelled after both Paris and Coney Island in New York.
+The area was modeled after both Paris and Coney Island in New York.
 The most obvious landmark hearkening back to Shinsekai’s origins is Tsutenkaku Tower, a 103-metre-high tower unmistakably tributing the Eiffel Tower.
-The main observatory deck, sitting above 90-metres, provides an epic view of Osaka.
+The main observatory deck, sitting above 90 meters, provides an epic view of Osaka.

 Evening Shinsekai

-Besides wandering around colourful Shinsekai, some of Osaka’s best food hides among the busy streets.
+Besides wandering around colorful Shinsekai, some of Osaka’s tastiest food hides among the busy streets.
 Follow the smells and the crowds to deliver kushikatsu, a famous Osaka snack resembling skewered tempura, straight to your tastebuds.

 A little intimidated by the Osaka food scene?
 Eliminate the hassle with one of these Osaka tours:

-• Osaka Gourmet Walk: A self-guided tour where you’ll get to chow down on 8 different snacks from 60 vetted establishments scattered throughout Namba, Shinsaibashi, Shinsekai and Umeda.
+• Osaka Gourmet Walk: A self-guided tour where you’ll get to chow down on eight different snacks from 60 vetted establishments scattered throughout Namba, Shinsaibashi, Shinsekai, and Umeda.
 Wherever you end up, just pass off your ticket and eat the recommended dish!

 • Osaka Soul of Kansai Tour: A 3.5-hour guided tour slipping through Dotonbori & Shinsekai as you gobble snacks like kushikatsu and takoyaki (octopus balls) along the way.